Randomboixd/os-thingy/README.md

+# This system is no longer being built.

+another reason to not use it.

 # os-thingy &nbsp; [![bluebuild build badge](https://github.com/randomboixd/os-thingy/actions/workflows/build.yml/badge.svg)](https://github.com/randomboixd/os-thingy/actions/workflows/build.yml) <-- if it fails then epic :3

 do this instead: see the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.